Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Broken pipes or major pipe issues can cost you thousands of dollars in damages.

-Prevent Emergency Plumbing Repair By Shutting Off Your Water
+How You Can Prevent Emergency Plumbing Repair By Turning Off Your Water

-How to Turn Off the Water Shut Off Valve
+How to Turn Off Your Water Shut-Off Valve

 1. Locate the Main Shut Off Valve in Your Home or Business.